Updated on: 2/23/2021

 It has never been easier to compare products and services side-by-side to find the best overall value for your money.
 It is in our nature as consumers to compare our options and hunt for the best possible deal.

-Most personal injury attorneys work on a contingency fee basis, which means they only make money if you make money.
+Most personal injury attorneys work on a contingency fee (or contingent fee) basis, which means they only make money if you make money.
 Typically attorneys charge around one-third of the recovery for their legal expertise and the labor that goes into successfully resolving a personal injury case.
 But from time to time, attorneys will offer a discounted rate in hopes of enticing a client to hire them over a competitor, and the client is forced to make a difficult decision.

 Some might see those advertisements and think, “That’s a deal!”
 But we want to educate you on the various reasons that these offers should be taken as a warning sign and explain by how hiring a “discount attorney” your personal injury case can actually end up hurting you and your family.

 Reason #1: Contingency Fee Structure Is An Incentive